John Hooke1

 M, #189112, b.
 19 September 1682, d.
 4 June 1724

-Richard Bulkeley, 4th Viscount Bulkeley of Cashel was born on 19 September 1682.1 He was the son of Richard Bulkeley, 3rd Viscount Bulkeley of Cashel and Mary Egerton.1 He was baptised on 7 October 1682 at Beaumaris, Anglesey, Wales.1 He married Lady Bridget Bertie, daughter of James Bertie, 1st Earl of Abingdon and Eleanora Lee, circa 12 February 1702/3.1 He died on 4 June 1724 at age 41 at Bath, Somerset, England.1 He was buried on 13 June 1724 at Bath Abbey, Bath, Somerset, England.1 His will was probated in July 1724.1
+Richard Bulkeley, 4th Viscount Bulkeley of Cashel was born on 19 September 1682.1 He was the son of Richard Bulkeley, 3rd Viscount Bulkeley of Cashel and Mary Egerton.1 He was baptised on 7 October 1682 at Beaumaris, Anglesey, WalesG.1 He and Lady Bridget Bertie obtained a marriage license on 12 February 1702/3.1 He died on 4 June 1724 at age 41 at Bath, Somerset, EnglandG.1 He was buried on 13 June 1724 at Bath Abbey, Bath, Somerset, EnglandG.1 His will was proven (by probate) in July 1724.1

 Children of Richard Bulkeley, 4th Viscount Bulkeley of Cashel and Lady Bridget Bertie